asreview/asreview/docs/source/lab/oracle.rst

 While you review the documents, the software continuously improves its understanding of your decisions, constantly updating the underlying model.

-More specifically, each labeling decision of the user triggers a new model.
+More specifically, each labeling decision of the user starts the training of a new model given there is no model being trained at that time.
 When this new model is done training, the unseen records' rank order is updated.
 Training and labeling occur a-synchronic.
 With fast models, a new model will probably be ready before the user is done reading the text.
 With